rsnorman/rsnorman/_posts/2016-05-03-clairvoyant-ruby.md

 ---
 layout: post
-title:  "Overriding Future Methods"
+title:  "Clairvoyant Ruby"
 date:   2016-03-03 08:00:00 -0500
 author: "Ryan Norman"
 tags:   "override, developer, programming, coding, rails, ruby, module, dynamic programming"
-excerpt: "I'm often told it's impossible to predict the future but does that same axiom hold true for overriding future methods in Ruby?"
+excerpt: "I'm often told it's impossible to predict the future but does that same axiom hold true for overriding methods yet to be defined in Ruby?"
 ---

 The great thing about programming is it always finds a way to humble you.